 So without hesitation, I hailed a cab for a short ride there.

-When I told the cab driver to drop me off at “Houhai” and I want to “chi dongxi” (eat something), he dropped me off on … More on following page.
-Click here to continue reading
+When I told the cab driver to drop me off at “Houhai” and I want to “chi dongxi” (eat something), he dropped me off on … Continue reading

 From the Beihai Park, I took a cab to the Lama Temple.
 Since it was mentioned as a must-see place in the guidebook where they devoted two pages to this place, I thought I go check it out.
 The guidebook did not mention about the size of the temple and so I thought it would be a small compound.
 I did not realize it was actually the size of a small palace.